wighawag/ethglobal-argentina-2025/web/README.md

 ## License

-This project is part of the EthGlobal hackathon and demonstrates a fully decentralized gaming experience with no backend dependencies.
+This project is licensed under the AGPL (Affero General Public License) and is part of the EthGlobal hackathon, demonstrating a fully decentralized gaming experience with no backend dependencies.